janderssonse/janderssonse/README.md

 🕰️ Well, I'm always eager to get together and hack, or discuss solving problems and how to improve Open Source or agility.

-Projects I intend to keep developing are moved to https://github.com/itiquette - whereas this area will mostly be a place for contributing, experiments, archvied projects.
+Projects I intend to keep developing are moved to https://github.com/itiquette - whereas this area will mostly be a place for contributing, experiments and archived projects.

 Have fun, happy hacking!